Everything you need to know about hops: the star ingredient of craft beer

 Emerging techniques: biotransformation and cryo-hopping

 Cryo-hopping takes innovation even further.
-By isolating the precious lupulin glands through cold, this modern technique extracts the pure essence of hop aromas.
+By isolating precious lupulin glands through cold, this modern technique extracts the pure essence of hop aromas.
 This concentration process eliminates unwanted compounds while preserving the most precious essential oils, paving the way for ever more precise and intense expressions.

 Conclusion